Andradina-Minecraft-Fun/AMFPokeEgg/README.md

 - [ ] create a craft for unique or reusable
 - [ ] add reusable items
 - [ ] add placeholders for messages
+- [ ] look at the face of block clicked and add +1 block in direction of player, to prevent mob stuck on wall

 # References